Header Image

 Inverted-U: Neurotransmitter levels that are too high or too low impair information transmission in catecholamines

 Optimal information transmission requires optimal neurotransmitter levels - at least in the case of catecholamines (such as dopamine, noradrenaline, adrenaline).
 Both reduced and increased levels impair signal transmission.
 Optimal transmission of information between brain synapses requires an optimal level of the neurotransmitters involved.
-A neurotransmitter level that is too low leads to almost identical Consequences of the signal transmission disorder as a neurotransmitter level that is too high (inverted-U theory).56
+A neurotransmitter level that is too low leads to almost identical Consequences of impaired signal transmission as a neurotransmitter level that is too high (inverted-U theory).78

-• The activity of the locus coeruleus (main source of cortical noradrenaline) shows an inverted-U relationship to task performance7
+• The activity of the locus coeruleus (main source of cortical noradrenaline) shows an inverted-U relationship to task performance9

-• DRD1 activation has an inverted-U relationship with working memory performance89
+• DRD1 activation has an inverted-U relationship with working memory performance1011

-• The activity of the DA neurons in the VTA is in an inverted-U relationship to the performance of short-term memory10
+• The activity of the DA neurons in the VTA is in an inverted-U relationship to the performance of short-term memory12

 There are around 500 different neurotransmitters in various neurotransmitter classes.